What is the Dominga Project?

-The seaport shipping terminal will be located in the town of Totoralillo Norte, where the Commune´s first mining seaport was built and where the new facilities for the collection, filtration and shipment of iron concentrate through closed conveyor belts system and mobile loaders that will carry the iron concentrate directly to the ship’s holds, avoiding material leaks.
+The seaport shipping terminal will be located in the town of Totoralillo Norte, where the Commune´s first mining seaport was built, and where the new facilities for the collection, filtration and shipment of iron concentrate through closed conveyor belts system will be and mobile loaders will carry the iron concentrate directly to the ship’s holds, avoiding material leaks.

 Discovery of the Iron, Copper and Gold deposit in the commune of La Higuera, Coquimbo Region.

 Andes Iron buys 100% of the Dominga Project from Minería Activa.